Brindle St James

 Safeguarding

-Brindle St James' church is committed to the safeguarding of children, young people and adults.
-We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officers.
-The Diocese of Blackburn’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advise us.
-If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
-If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services.
+Our parish of Brindle: St James is committed to safeguarding children, young people and adults from harm.
+We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer (PSO).
+Our Diocese of Blackburn’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor who advises our PSO.
+If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the PSO Karen Haydock by email on [email protected] or the Diocesan Safeguarding Advisor by following the further information in the link below.
+If you have immediate concerns about the safety of someone, please contact the police and your local authority’s children or adult social care services.